-Triangle Cooperative Nursery School offers separate classes for three-year-olds and four-year-olds.
+Triangle Cooperative Preschool offers separate classes for three-year-olds and four-year-olds.
 There are two semesters per school year.
 Tuition assistance is available on a limited basis.

 Class for 3 year-olds:

 - Meets Monday and Wednesday mornings from 9:00 to 11:30 a.m.